 Where: Center for American Progress 1333 H St. NW, 10th Floor Washington, DC 20005

-In addition to Jim Zogby, panelists at the CAP event are Dr. John L. Esposito, University Professor and Founding Director of the Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding at Georgetown University, and Michael Wahid Hanna, Senior Fellow at the the Century Foundation.
-Brian Katulis, Senior Fellow at the Center for American Progress will moderate.blog comments powered by Disqus
+Panelists at the CAP event are Dr. James J. Zogby, Founder and President of the Arab American Institute; Director, Zogby Research Services, Dr. John L. Esposito, University Professor and Founding Director of the Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding at Georgetown University, and Michael Wahid Hanna, Senior Fellow, the Century Foundation.
+Brian Katulis, Senior Fellow, Center for American Progress will moderate.comments powered by Disqus